thacuber2a03/toast/README.md

 #### `type Result = struct { result: std::Err; time: real }`

-The result of each test.
+The results of a test.

 ### Context functions